find your perfect postgrad program

 Again, these are general guidelines, and looking at your particular university will give you much more specific information on their masters grades.
 If it all looks a bit much, don’t worry – we have a guide on how to get a first class postgraduate degree here.

 You may have noticed that, despite the official classifications being distinction, merit and pass, that there is a tendency towards continuing with undergraduate language.
 This is because they roughly match up – a first is roughly a distinction, a second class honours, upper division a merit, and a second class honours, lower division a pass.
-This can be helpful to bear in mind when thinking about masters degree grades, as, after all by this stage you’ll have a great understanding of how the undergraduate system works!
+This can be helpful to bear in mind when thinking about masters degree grades, as, after all by this stage you should have a great understanding of how the undergraduate system works!

 What if you are failing your masters degree?